-The referee can stop the game if there is a situation on or around the field which the referee wants to discuss with an official of the tournament.
+A referee can stop a game if there is a situation on or around a field, which the referee wants to discuss with an official of the tournament or if a ball malfunctions and a replacement is not readily available.

-When the referee has stopped the game, all robots must be stopped and remain on the field untouched.
-The referee may decide whether the game will be continued/resumed from the situation in which the game was stopped or by a kick-off.
+When a referee has stopped a game, all robots must be stopped and remain on the field untouched.
+The referee may decide whether the game will be continued/resumed from the situation in which the game was stopped or by a kick off.